Applying for a Lower Mississippi Delta Initiative Local Heritage Grant

 • Your project may not benefit a federal agency, including NPS programs or national park system units.

-WHEN: We are no longer accepting applications for the 2022 grant cycle.
-Please check back for announcements regarding future grant cycles.
+WHEN: Applications are currently closed.
+Please check back for updates regarding future grant cycles.

 Tools